attakdefand/rustik-system-architecture/README.md

     ```

 3.  **Set Up Environment Variables**:
-    The application uses Genkit, which connects to Google AI models.
+    The application uses Genkit, which connects to Google AI models (like Gemini) for its AI-powered features.
 You'll need a Google AI API key.
-    *   Create a file named `.env` in the root of the project.
+    *   Create a new file named `.env` in the root directory of the project (i.e., inside the `rustik-app` folder).
-    *   Add your Google AI API key to this file:
+    *   Add your Google AI API key to this `.env` file.
+The content should look like this:
         ```env
         GOOGLE_API_KEY=your_google_ai_api_key_here
         ```
+        Replace `your_google_ai_api_key_here` with your actual API key.
     *   You can obtain a Google AI API key by visiting [Google AI Studio (formerly MakerSuite)](https://aistudio.google.com/).
+Create a new API key if you don't have one.

 4.  **Run the Development Servers**:
-    Rustik requires two development servers to run concurrently: one for the Next.js frontend and one for the Genkit AI flows.
+    Rustik requires two development servers to run concurrently:
+    *   One for the Next.js frontend application.
+    *   One for the Genkit AI flows (which act as the backend for AI features).

+    You will need to open **two separate terminal windows** or tabs for these commands.

-    *   **Start the Genkit Development Server**:
+    *   **Terminal 1: Start the Genkit Development Server**:
-        Open a terminal window and run:
+        In your first terminal window, navigate to the project directory (`rustik-app`) and run:
         ```bash
         npm run genkit:dev
         ```
-        This will typically start the Genkit server (often on port 3400, but check your terminal output).
-It will also automatically recompile your flows if you make changes to them.
+        This command starts the Genkit development server.
+It will typically run on port `3400` (e.g., `http://localhost:3400`).
+This server handles the AI flow executions.
+It will also automatically recompile your flows if you make changes to them in the `src/ai/flows/` directory.

-    *   **Start the Next.js Development Server**:
+    *   **Terminal 2: Start the Next.js Development Server**:
-        Open a *second* terminal window and run:
+        In your second terminal window, navigate to the project directory (`rustik-app`) and run:
         ```bash
         npm run dev
         ```
-        This will start the Next.js application, usually on `http://localhost:9002`.
+        This command starts the Next.js frontend application.
+It will typically run on port `9002` (e.g., `http://localhost:9002`).

 5.  **Access the Application**:
+    Once both servers are running:
-    Open your web browser and navigate to `http://localhost:9002` (or the port specified in your terminal output for the Next.js server).
+    *   Open your web browser.
+    *   Navigate to `http://localhost:9002` (or the port specified in your terminal output for the Next.js server).

+    You should now be able to use the Rustik application, including its AI-powered analysis features.

 We hope you find Rustik insightful for exploring the fascinating world of hyperscale system architecture!